PITN: Physics-Informed Temporal Networks for Cuffless Blood Pressure Estimation: Related Work

 \subsection{Blood Pressure Monitoring}

-Blood Pressure (BP) is a significant cardiovascular parameter frequently used by clinicians to assess cardiac and circulatory health~\cite{magder2018meaning}.
-Traditionally, BP is measured by cuff-based (auscultatory or oscillometric) digital BP devices, which compresses the user's arm and thus causes an unpleasant user experience~\cite{cuff1}.
-Afterwards, recent work tends to explore different modal cuffless BP measurement methods (\emph{e.g.}, bioimpedance, millimeter wave, PPG), which use wearable devices to capture pulse activities and infer BP using learning-based methods, like BiLSTM-based HNN~\cite{cao2021crisp}, and Transformer\cite{liang2023airbp, gonzalez2023benchmark}.
+Blood Pressure (BP) is a key cardiovascular parameter commonly used by clinicians to evaluate cardiac and circulatory health~\cite{magwear}.
+Traditionally, BP is measured using cuff-based (auscultatory or oscillometric) digital BP devices, which compress the user's arm and often result in an unpleasant user experience~\cite{cuff1}.
+With the increasing use of contactless sensors for health monitoring~\cite{health-radio}, recent work tends to explore different modal cuffless BP measurement methods (\emph{e.g.}, bioimpedance, millimeter wave, PPG), which use wearable devices to capture pulse activities and infer BP using learning-based methods, like BiLSTM-based HNN~\cite{cao2021crisp}, and Transformer\cite{liang2023airbp, gonzalez2023benchmark}.
 However, they require amounts of invasive or cuff-based BP measurement results as ground truth labels to help map pulse activities to BP values.
-Particularly, beat-to-beat BP estimation and learning algorithms for continuous BP wave function extraction can be viewed as a time series modeling task, which is of significant importance in data mining and has attracted increasing attention in multiple areas~\cite{qi2019sports, qi2019stagnet, qi2020stc, qi2021semantics, qin2021deep, zhou2024label, wu2023copp, feng2023multi, qian2023towards, lv2024disentangled}.
-Numerous models have been developed to analyze these beat-to-beat time series signals~\cite{barvik2021noninvasive, leitner2021personalized}, which includes time domain LSTM-based methods~\cite{ali2023efficient}, a mixture of time and frequency domain human designed features-based approaches~\cite{barvik2021noninvasive}.
+Particularly, beat-to-beat BP estimation and learning algorithms for continuous BP wave function extraction can be viewed as a time series modeling task, which is of significant importance in data mining and has attracted increasing attention in multiple areas~\cite{qi2019sports, qi2019stagnet, qi2020stc, qi2021semantics, qin2021deep, 9525836, qian2023towards, lv2024disentangled}.
+Numerous models have been developed to analyze these beat-to-beat time series signals~\cite{ali2023efficient, barvik2021noninvasive}, which includes time domain LSTM-based methods~\cite{ali2023efficient}, a mixture of time and frequency domain human designed features-based approaches~\cite{barvik2021noninvasive}.
 These methods work well in data-sufficient situations, however, in precision physiological personal modeling, these models often fail due to limited training data and lack of personalized modeling.
 Unlike previous work, we propose to use a more generalized method for personal modeling which extracts intraperiodic features from the original waveform, and our proposed framework is based on physics constrain and personal modeling which only uses minimal training data while retaining high accuracy.